lchrusciel/WebSummerCampWorkshop2021/README.md

 Welcome to the Developing headless e-commerce with Sylius and API Platform workshop!

-This repository contains a pre-installed Sylius-Standard installation and will be used as
+This repository contains a pre-installed Sylius-Standard installation and will be used as main play ground for our Workshop.
+This workshop contains 10 tasks - called adventures.
+Each adventure is described in the `\App\Tests\Api\AdventuresTest` class as a single test.
+During the workshop we will uncomment one test at the given moment of time and try to make them green ✅.
+Once this will be achieved you may either start code refactoring or go to the next task.

+Have fun!

 Documentation
 -------------